bthate/sbn/docs/manual.rst

     of “what i have written”, namely
     :ref:`proof  <evidence>` that medicine
-    he uses in treatment laws like zyprexa, haldol, abilify and clozapine are
+    he uses in treatment laws like zyprexa, haldol, abilify and clozapine are not medicine but poison.
-    poison.

     Poison that makes impotent, is both
     physical (contracted muscles) and